 Junior Development Team is a ski racing team composed of kids, ages 5-14, of all skiing ability levels.
 The JDT program’s primary goal is to give these kids a chance to learn the art of ski racing and improve their overall skiing skills.
 A great program for skiing children racing helps improve regular skiing skills along with building confidence, self-esteem, and strength in a fun, comfortable way.
 This is a wonderful program that keeps the whole family active during the winter season.
 We have sent 4 of our own junior racers to the Junior Olympics since starting this program and many other racers qualify for NASTAR Nationals each season.
-Junior Development Team Information and Schedule 2018 2019
+JDT Schedule & Information 2018 2019

 Training begins with a two day weekend session called JDT Race Camp.
 JDT Race Camp is scheduled for the weekend of December 15th & 16th, 2018.